YuhangTom/wire/README.md

 ## Signal alignment

-Extracted signals can be aligned and cross correlation can be computed:
+Extracted signals can be aligned, and the cross-correlation can be
+computed:

 ``` r
 vec_align_sigs_list(raw_sig$sig, shift_sig$sig, ifplot = TRUE) %>%